 bnc.ltdomain, you should use the following entry instead:

 If you use a custom domain or subdomain for your Branch links, you should instead add entries for

 XXXX-alternate.app.link.
-If you're unsure of your Branch-assigned app.link subdomain, contact [email protected], and we can provide it.
+If you're unsure of your Branch-assigned app.link subdomain, contact our support team, and we can provide it.

 Unfortunately, Universal Links don't work everywhere.
 We have compiled here the Universal Links support status of some popular apps.

 If you open a Universal Link in one of these apps, it should work correctly all the time:

 Apple has limited Universal Links in certain situations:

 - Universal Links will not work if you paste the link into the browser URL field.